-e1071 Package – SVM Training and Testing Models in R
+e1071 Package – Perfect Guide on SVM Training & Testing Models in R

-Today, in this R blog, we are going to discuss the e1071 package in R. Moreover, we will discuss the SVM training and testing models in R. Along with this, we will look at the main functions of e1071 package i.e. svm(), predict(), plot(), tune() to execute SVM in R.
+We are going to discuss about the e1071 package in R. We will understand the SVM training and testing models in R and look at the main functions of e1071 package i.e. svm(), predict(), plot(), tune() to execute SVM in R.

 There are several packages to execute SVM in R. The first and most intuitive package is the e1071 package.